CampbellHarris02/trojan/README.md

-# trojan
+# trojan 🐴

-Can automation help you?
+> *Can automation help you?*

-I'm focused on removing repetetive tasks done by people.

-From my student internships over the past 4 summers, I have had lots of first hand experience in repetitive and tedious tasks.
-I was successful in automating a large portion of my assigned duties so much so that a full days worth of work at the beguinning of one summer was just about 10 minutes of work by the end of the summer by utilizing long python pipelines.
-Furthermore with the advancement of AI there are so many opportunities for AI to step in and complete these tasks for us.
-I am an AI optimist, and am saddened by the number of people spending their days staring at a computer screen to complete the tasks that could be done by an automated system.
-I found one magical python library called <code>self-operating-computer</code> (https://github.com/OthersideAI/self-operating-computer) that feels like a ghost is operating your computer right before your eyes.
+I'm on a mission to eliminate repetitive digital tasks — the kind that drain human time, focus, and creativity.

+---

+### Why?

+Over the past four summers as a student intern, I experienced first-hand how tedious, manual processes can be.
+In each role, I managed to automate huge parts of my job.
+In one case, what started as a **full day of work** became just **10 minutes** by the end of the summer — thanks to Python pipelines I built from scratch.

+With the rise of AI, the opportunity to automate even more of these tasks is massive.

+But here’s the strange thing:

-If the technology exists to complete almost all back-office tasks already, why are there still millions of people working these tasks today?
+> **If the technology exists to automate almost all back-office work...
-What is the friction that prevents full adoption?
+> why are millions of people still doing it manually?**

+---

+### My Theory

+The friction isn’t technical — it’s cognitive.

+You can’t automate what you don’t understand.
-I believe it has to do with fully understanding the task at hand.
-In my experience, I had to do the tasks over and over again until I understood how to automate it.
+In my case, I had to do the tasks over and over again to spot the patterns and figure out how to automate them.

-This python project aims to study my own behavior on my computer.
-It will act as a Trojan Horse, infultrating behind the lines of the computer and begin monitoring my screen activity, keystrokes and mouse clicks to discover repetitive behaviour.
-The end goal is to study the data and automatically plan these automation processes.
+---

+### This Project

+**Trojan** is an experimental Python tool that acts like a friendly little ghost living inside your computer.

+It will:

+- Monitor mouse clicks
+- Track keystrokes
+- Observe screen activity

+All of this runs **quietly in the background**, learning how I work — so it can detect **repetitive behavior** and help design automations.

+Think of it as a **Trojan Horse for productivity**: infiltrating the system not to cause harm, but to discover where our time is slipping away — and give it back to us.

+---

+### Inspired By

+One magical library that blew my mind was [`self-operating-computer`](https://github.com/OthersideAI/self-operating-computer) — it’s like watching a ghost operate your machine right before your eyes.
+That’s the level of magic I want this project to reach.

+---

+### Goals

+- Build a passive logging engine
+- Analyze user behavior over time
+- Automatically identify tasks that could be automated
+- Prototype automation plans using AI/LLMs

+---

+Let’s teach our computers to *watch*, *learn*, and *help*.
+No more robots that wait for commands — let’s make them **think**.

+---